Spanish Restaurant Logo Ideas:

 The bright yellow background makes this logo sunny and cheerful.
 The image of the bull is appropriate for an establishment offering Spanish food, and the curved lines above the bull's head might represent food being grilled.
 The name stands out in bold lettering, making it the most striking feature.

 The abstract image of a bull enclosed by a circle is reminiscent of food on a plate, and the violet and pink colors lend it a dramatic edge.
 The letters of the Source Code Pro typeface are well-spaced and in a silvery-gray color which makes them pop against the background.

 This icon of a martini glass with an olive is elegant and uncluttered.
 The use of blue is synonymous with refreshment and hints at a restaurant with a festive vibe or one that offers great cocktails.
 The black color of the Biryani typeface is easy to read against this contrasting green background.

 In this cute, humorous logo, the pig's ears represent the heat of flames; a reference to meal preparation.
-The knife and fork hint at sit-down meal service.
+The cutlery hints at sit-down meal service.
 Yellow is a joyful color that evokes warmth and happiness.
 It is also frequently associated with food and energy, making it a suitable choice.

 How do I create a logo for a Spanish restaurant?

 You can try Zarla, an intuitive Spanish restaurant logo maker that allows you to create interesting logo designs.
 Play around with different color, icon, and font combinations until you find a logo that represents your Spanish restaurant beautifully.

 Where can I find a free logo for my Spanish restaurant?